Georgia and Beyond

 From vibrant urban neighborhoods to dynamic and resilient rural regions, our partnerships have shaped our research, enriched our teaching, and grounded our practice in real-world experiences.
 By working hand-in-hand with local leaders, organizations, and public health practitioners, Rollins continues to grow its understanding of the unique challenges and strengths within each community.
 These relationships not only inform our efforts to advance health equity but also ensure that our solutions are inclusive, impactful, and responsive to the people and places we serve.

-Health Wanted: Health of the Unhoused
+Health Wanted: Health of Incarcerated People

-Researchers from Emory University’s Rollins School of Public Health explored the impact of Medicare parity in a new study.
+Researchers from Emory University's Rollins School of Public Health shared preliminary results of a PFAS exposure study with participants from northwest Georgia on Wednesday evening.

 Local Practice Work and Our Strategic Plan